Family of Vanished Girl 'Prayed We Would Find Her Alive' — and Are Now 'Devastated' by Her Death

 He declined to identify the exact area where Lindsey was found — beyond noting that it was largely used for hunting, with no one living there — or further describe the condition of her remains.
 He said that the “vast majority” of questions people were going to have about the case would be unanswerable at this time due to the ongoing investigation.

 Scott did not discuss a possible cause of death or motive.
+He again urged anyone with information about what happened to Lindsey to come forward, even if anonymously.

+Tips can be submitted to investigators by phone or online at 360-964-1799 or baumtips@co.grays-harbor.wa.us.

-Lindsey’s mother, Melissa Baum, never stopped believing her daughter was out there somewhere — alive.
+Melissa Baum, Lindsey’s mother, did not stop believing her daughter had survived her disappearance.

 “I know she’s alive,” Melissa told PEOPLE in a November 2009 cover story.
 “I feel it.”